mamonraab/violance-detection-in-video-with-pytroch/README.md

 ## Overview

-In these  tutorial  we are going to build a fire detation model based on videos  , since videos is a very important  soruce for rish informations and there is  deffrent kind of appliactions  that  can help  to improve socity life   , I choice fire detaction   since I have published a paper  in 2019  for that topic and I was need to addrress some of  topics that I faced when I build the detactor  (most of the online pytorch based  solution for  feeding  4d tensor to conv2d is  empgous and  also not working well  i choice the topic  to give you well tested solution that you can work with any video data and use the cnn+lstm  with easy and efficaint way )
+In these  tutorial  we are going to build a violance detation model based on videos  , since videos is a very important  soruce for rish informations and there is  deffrent kind of appliactions  that  can help  to improve socity life   , I choice violance detaction   since I have published a paper  in 2019  for that topic and I was need to addrress some of  topics that I faced when I build the detactor  (most of the online pytorch based  solution for  feeding  4d tensor to conv2d is  empgous and  also not working well  i choice the topic  to give you well tested solution that you can work with any video data and use the cnn+lstm  with easy and efficaint way )

-but before we deep dive  i want to declare that  Fire recognition in video is a problem of spatiotemporal features classification once a model can recognize the spatiotemporal features correctly; it can achieve a good result.
+but before we deep dive  i want to declare that  violance recognition in video is a problem of spatiotemporal features classification once a model can recognize the spatiotemporal features correctly; it can achieve a good result.
 The most common ways in deep-learning approach to capture and learn spatiotemporal features are: -

 1. CNN and LSTM: -  it uses the Convolutional neural network   as a spatial features extractor, then the extracted features feed into LSTM Layer to learn the temporal relation than using any classification layer such as  ANN or any other approach for learning and classification.
 This approach can benefit from transfer learning by using a pre-trained model in the CNN layer such as vgg19 , resnet  and other pre-trained models to extract the general spatial features.
 The transfer learning approach  is a very effective method to build a model with high accuracy, especially when there Is limited small data.